 Log in to the AEM Forms instance.

-Select the forms assets and tap the Download icon.
+Select the forms assets and select the Download icon.

-In the Download Asset(s), choose one of the following options, and tap Download.
+In the Download Asset(s), choose one of the following options, and select Download.

 The advantage of downloading assets as package is that it also downloads assets that have been used by the asset selected to download.
 For example, If you have an adaptive form which uses a form template, XSD, and an image.
 When you select this adaptive form and download it as package, the downloaded package also contains the form template, XSD, and the image.
 All the metadata properties (including custom properties) associated with the asset are also downloaded.